dryewo/fahrscheine-bitte/README.md

 In this example we create a security handler that is given to `s1st/protector` to verify tokens on all endpoints that have `oauth2` security definition in place.
-Additionally, we insert a middleware `oauth2/wrap-reason-logger` that will log all rejected access attempts.
+Additionally, we insert a middleware `wrap-log-auth-error` that will log all rejected access attempts.

 2. Example with [mount] and [Compojure]: